Non-locally discrete actions on the circle with at most $N$ fixed points: Elementary groups

 \subsection{Basic results}

 Recall from the introduction that a subgroup $G$ of $\homeo_+(\T)$ is \emph{elementary} if its action preserves a Borel probability measure.
-Recall from the introduction that an elementary subgroup $G\le \homeo_+(\T)$, either admits a finite orbit or is semi-conjugate to a subgroup of rotations.
-Indeed, given any point $x\in \T$, we can compute the rotation number $\rot(g)$ for every element $g$ in an elementary subgroup $G\le \homeo_+(\T)$ using the invariant measure $\mu$, and the result does not depend on the choices of the point $x$ and the invariant measure $\mu$: the map $\rot: G\rightarrow \T$ defined by $\rot(g)=\mu[x,g(x))$, is in fact a homomorphism.
-As a consequence we have a homomorphism $G\rightarrow \SO(2)$ defined by $g\mapsto R_{\rot(g)}$, which semi-conjugates $G$ to a group of rotations.
+Recall from the introduction that an elementary subgroup $G< \homeo_+(\T)$, either admits a finite orbit or is semi-conjugate to a subgroup of rotations.
+We assume that the reader is familiar with the notion of rotation number for circle homeomorphisms.
+It is well-known that given a circle homeomorphism $g\in \homeo_+(\T)$, we can compute its rotation number $\rot(g)\in \RR/\ZZ\cong\T$ by taking \emph{any} $g$-invariant Borel probability measure $\mu$ and point $x\in \T$, and measure how much $x$ is displaced: $\rot(g)=\mu[x,g(x))$.
+Therefore, if $G< \homeo_+(\T)$ is an elementary subgroup, with invariant Borel probability measure $\mu$, then one has

+which means that the restriction to $G$ of the function rotation number defines a homomorphism.
+More precisely, it gives a homomorphism $\rho_G:G\to \SO(2)$ defined by $g\mapsto R_{\rot(g)}$ (which does not depend on the choice of the invariant measure $\mu$), and the actions of $G$ and $\rho_G(G)$ are semi-conjugate (according to the terminology introduced in the previous section).
+Moreover, if the action of $G$ has no finite orbit, then $G$ is continuously semi-conjugate to $\rho_G(G)$ (see Ghys \cite[Proposition 6.17]{ghys-circle}).
 We have the following basic result.